Effect-TS/io/docs/modules/Effect.ts.md

 ## addFinalizer

-Adds a finalizer to the scope of this effect.
-The finalizer is guaranteed to be run when the scope is closed and may depend on the `Exit` value that the scope is closed with.
+This function adds a finalizer to the scope of the calling `Effect` value.
+The finalizer is guaranteed to be run when the scope is closed, and it may depend on the `Exit` value that the scope is closed with.

 **Signature**